Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

 Now let's work on the version with a maximum number of guesses.
 At first glance this seems like a good candidate for a for loop because we have a maximum number of times we're going to run the loop, but let's dig into the actual sequence.

-We want to run the loop at most the guesses number of times, but if the user guesses the number correctly before reaching the maximum number of guesses we want to end the loop early.
+We want to run the loop at most the same number of times as the number of maximum guesses, but if the user guesses the number correctly before reaching the maximum number of guesses we want to end the loop early.
 In this case, we do not actually know how many times the loop should run so a more complex while loop conditional statement along with a counter variable will result in a loop that does exactly what we want and also is easy to read and understand.

 1. First, add a counter variable `num_guesses` and increment it inside of the while loop: